omeka-s-modules/StaticSiteExport/README.md

 Note that an export may take a long time, depending on the size of the site.

+Note that the export runs several widely used commands on your server: `cd`, `cp`, `rm`, `unzip`, and `zip`.
+While these commands are required during export, they are likely already installed on your server, so there's nothing you need to do.

 ### Building a static site

 After exporting a static site, you can unzip the resulting ZIP file and immediately